 “We saw many changes,” said Chris Merrick.
 “Customers wanted different solutions and we needed to realign strategies, and even though live events were cancelled, so meetings, for example in Government proceedings, had to go ahead face-to-face, so we worked on how to conduct these in a Covid-secure way.”

 Field and event marketers had to adapt quickly.
 Adaption, however, is a process, one that begins with an efficient, effective scan of the landscape, a clear understanding of data and audiences, and a simple action plan, which could be changed on a dime.
-It’s been difficult and oftentimes stressful to continue the good work pre pandemic; what they have learned however is far more on their audiences using digital tools than ever before and a widening of their horizons that they should utilize in their future hybrid approaches.
+It’s been difficult and oftentimes stressful to continue the good work pre pandemic; what they have learned however is far more on their audiences using digital tools than ever before and a widening of their horizons that they should utilise in their future hybrid approaches.